omargammoh/pylog485/README.md

     * `hwclock -r To read the time from the clock module`
     * `hwclock -s To copy the time from the clock module to the system`

+* android usb tathering:
+    * connect usb of raspberry pi to android
+    * switch tanthering on on android
+    * execute `sudo dhclient usb0` on raspberry pi

 # How to test this